Knightsbridge Schools International Bogotá: Curriculum

 KSI Bogotá is accredited to teach the International Baccalaureate programmes and is an IB World School.
-The school provides the IB Primary Years Programme and IB Diploma Programme, being also an IB Middle Years Programme candidate school.
+The school provides the IB Primary Years Programme and IB Diploma Programme.
 The curriculum is made up of six subject groups and the DP core, comprising theory of knowledge (TOK), creativity, activity, service (CAS) and the extended essay.
-In addition to the IB core requirements, KSI Bogota offers these subjects: DP Mathematics, DP Global Politics, DP Biology, DP Physics, DP Chemistry, DP English A and B, DP Spanish A and B, DP Economics, DP Business and Management, DP Philosophy, and DP Visual Arts.
+In addition to the IB core requirements, KSI Bogota offers these subjects: DP Mathematics Analysis and Approaches and Applications and Interpretations, DP Global Politics, DP Biology, DP Physics, DP Chemistry, DP English A and B, DP Spanish A and B, DP Business and Management, DP History, DP Film, DP Psychology, and DP Visual Arts.

 KSI Bogotá has been categorized as "Muy Superior" in its ICFES classification, one of the highest classifications of schools in Colombia.
 In 2019 the school was accredited by Great Place To Study, a certification recognizing schools with a strong positive culture, measuring the overall happiness of students, staff and parents.